Kusini Yengi: Portsmouth

 On 2 July 2023, Yengi signed for EFL League One club Portsmouth for an undisclosed fee.
 He scored the equaliser on his debut against Bristol Rovers on 5 August; the match finished 1–1.
 Three days later, he scored a brace in a 3–1 win over Forest Green Rovers in the first round of the EFL Cup.

 He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Aberdeen

+On 8 June 2025, Yengi agreed to join Scottish Premiership club Aberdeen on a free transfer from 1 July.
+His only goal for the club came in a League Cup tie away to Greenock Morton.

+On 29 January 2026, he joined J1 League club Cerezo Osaka on loan for the remainder of the season.
+However, he required thigh surgery and returned to Aberdeen.
+On 31 August 2026, he was loaned to another Japanese side, this time Sanfrecce Hiroshima.

 International career

 Yengi received his first call-up to the Australia national team in November 2023 for the 2026 FIFA World Cup qualification match against Bangladesh and Palestine.
 He shared his squad selection with former Adelaide United teammates Craig Goodwin and Joe Gauci.
 He made his international debut for the Socceroos against Bangladesh in Melbourne on 16 November 2023, coming on as a 72nd minute substitute for Brandon Borrello.

 Yengi was selected in Graham Arnold's squad for the 2023 AFC Asian Cup in Qatar, and played in a friendly match against Bahrain preceding the tournament.
 Yengi made his first appearance in the starting lineup for the Socceroos in their third match of the 2023 AFC Asian Cup, against Uzbekistan.

 On 26 March 2024, Yengi scored his first international goal against Lebanon during the 2026 FIFA World Cup qualification match.